sangwon-hyun/binseginf/README.md

 estimation setting using the saturated model.
 For the post-selection inference using the selected model, see https://github.com/linnykos/selectiveModel.

 ## Installation
-On command line, use
+After you clone this GitHub repository, on command line, use
 ~~~~
 R CMD INSTALL binseginf
 ~~~~
-or in R,
+or alternatively, you can download and install the package directly in R via,
 ~~~~
 devtools::install_github("robohyun66/binseginf", subdir="binseginf")
 ~~~~